 Every Dec.
 31, throngs of revelers eager to ring in a new year crowd into New York City's Times Square.
-In the final minute of the year, as the clock ticks away seconds toward midnight, an opulent, oversized ball descends from above — and when it reaches its destination, the crowd cheers.
-Happy New Year!
+In the final minute of the year, as the clock ticks away seconds toward midnight, an opulent, oversized ball descends from above — and when it reaches its destination the crowd cheers, Happy New Year!

 1. Bologna Drop in Lebanon, Pennsylvania

-For more than two decades, a city in central Pennsylvania has celebrated the turn of the calendar by dropping a massive bologna.
+For 25 years, a city in central Pennsylvania has celebrated the turn of the calendar by dropping a massive bologna.
 The spiced tube meat is popular in the region, and Lebanon, Pennsylvania, is home to several producers.
-Plus, there's an annual bologna festival every January.
-For the first 20 years of the New Year's event, a single 200-pound (91-kilogram) bologna would be lowered by an industrial crane right before midnight.
+Plus, there's an annual bologna festival in January.
+For the first 20 years of the New Year's event, a single 200-pound (91-kilogram) bologna was lowered by an industrial crane right before midnight.

 2. Onion Drop in St. George's, Bermuda

-3. Giant Peep Drop in Bethlehem, Pennsylvania
+3. Peeps Chick Drop in Bethlehem, Pennsylvania

 This central Arizona locale gets its unique name from its days as a frontier town without a name.
-Two rival cowboys and ranch co-owners named Corydon E. Cooley and Marion Clark were playing an extended game of poker, and the loser would vacate the city, letting the other keep hundreds of acres of land.
-The deciding hand in who would stay and who would go, according to city lore, would belong to whichever cowboy could "show low" by holding the lowest-value card possible — and the winner turned over a two of clubs.
+Two rival cowboys and ranch co-owners named Corydon E. Cooley and Marion Clark were playing an extended game of poker.
+The loser would vacate the city, letting the other keep hundreds of acres of land.
+The deciding hand, according to city lore, would belong to whichever cowboy could "show low" by holding the lowest-value card possible — and the winner turned over a two of clubs.

 Originally Published: Dec 28, 2017